Welcome to the Jazz Jams Club website.

 in the group performing/jamming their songs.
 Even if 12 members initiated only one song each for the jam they would

-most likely be joining in on other songs to play rhythm and/or solos but there is no requirement that they join in.
-The web
+most likely be joining in on other songs to play rhythm and/or solos.
+The web preplanning and its PDF file downloads

-preplanning and its PDF file downloads allow any set of members in the group to join in on the songs even if they don't
+allow any set of members in the group to join in on the songs even if they don't have the lead sheet.
+Website

-have the lead sheet.
-Website preplanning also avoids wasting prime jam time on fake book searching.
-You might want
+preplanning also avoids wasting prime jam time on fake book searching.
+You might want to read all 21 advantages of

 Why the club was started: